metapolator/metapolator/Docs/coding/coding-style.md

 "use strict";
 define(['Foo'], function(Parent) {
     // We import Foo with the name "Parent" because we inherit from it.
-    // This is must be done within the Metapolator code base.
+    // This is mandatory in Metapolator.

     /**
      * This is the Constructor